What is a Retinal Detachment or Tear?

 - Having an eye disease or disorder like uveitis, retinoschisis, or lattice degeneration (thinning of the peripheral retina)

 Concerned about retinal detachment or tears?
-The physicians at Shoreline Vision in the Tri-Cities and Muskegon area are here to help.
+Shoreline Vision in the Tri-Cities and Muskegon area provides state-of-the-art eye care for patients, including treatment of retinal detachment and tears.